ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-Note that it is important that implementors do not calculate the exact size of cache expected -- if an attack does occur, a small number of additional STHs will enter into the cache.
+Note that it is important that implementors do not calculate the exact size of cache expected -- if an attack does occur, a small number of additional, fraudulent STHs will enter into the cache.
 These STHs will be in addition to the expected set, and will be evidence of the attack.
+Flooding the cache will not work, as an attacker would have to include fraudulent STHs in the flood.

 If an HTTPS client or HTTPS server is operating in a constrained environment and cannot devote enough storage space to hold all STHs